Fresh Winter Salads: How to Grow Lettuce and Greens Indoors

 • Winter Lettuce: Oak-leaf lettuce and various leaf lettuces provide the perfect base to any salad.
 They also work well for cut-and-come-again harvesting, where you can remove a few leaves every week, extending production over a longer period.

 • Asian Greens, Arugula, and Mustard: Mizuna is one of my favorite Asian greens for salads, producing a contrasting feathery texture, a mild peppery tang, and nutrition.
 It’s great in stir-fries, too.
-Arugula is a delicious leave that also offers a peppery taste.
+Arugula is a delicious leaf that also offers a peppery taste.
 Mustard has a complementary warming flavor with colorful leaves to pretty up salads.

 • Winter Purslane: Also called miner’s lettuce of Claytonia, this super-hardy winter green has lush, almost juicy leaves with a smooth, mild taste.